azap2124/bellabeat_case_study_sql/README.md

 Next, I wanted to take a sample from a week's worth of data to see how it compared to the whole dataset.
 I looked at the dates from May 1st to May 7th, 2016.
 ```
---- Categorizing users by whether they met CDC recommendations
+--- Categorizing users by whether or not they met CDC recommendations
 SELECT id,
 SUM(very_active_minutes) + SUM(fairly_active_minutes) AS total_active_minutes,
 	CASE